SchulzLab/TFAnalysis/README.md

 Note that _TEPIC_ and _JAMM_ have additional dependencies.
 Links to the respective repositories are set up in this project.

 ##Required data
-To run our scripts, the following data from synapse must be available:
+To run our scripts, the following data from Synapse must be available:
 - The file *training_data.ChIPseq.tar*
 - The file *training_data.DNASE_wo_bams.tar*
 - The file *training_data.annotations.tar*
 - All DNase bam files stored in the [DNase bams folder at synapse](https://www.synapse.org/#!Synapse:syn6176232)

-In addition, the human reference genome in fasta format, version *hg19* must be available.
-All required Position Frequency Matrices are included in the _TEPIC_ repository.
+In addition, the human reference genome in fasta format, version *hg19*, must be available.
+Position Frequency Matrices (PFMs), obtained from Jaspar, Hocomoco, and Uniprobe are already included in the _TEPIC_ repository.

 ##Step by step guide
+In the following sections, the usage of our pipeline is described step by step.

 ###Data preprocessing
+####Processing TF ChIP-seq data
+The provided TF ChIP-seq label tsv files have to separated by TF and tissue.
+Further, the training data is balanced by randomly choosing just as many samples from the unbound class as there are for the bound class.
+Use the script 'Split_and_Balance_ChIP-seq_TSV_files.py' to perform these tasks.
+The command line is:
+'python Split_and_Balance_ChIP-seq_TSV_files.py < Path to the decompressed TF ChIP-seq label tsv files > < Directory to write the processed files to >'

 ###Computing Transcription Factor affinities using TEPIC